All Episodes

 And that's how you lower carbon emissions.

-You wreck people's lives, you wreck the economy.
+You wreck the economy.

 That it requires an expansion of prosperity and opportunities for it.

-And when that happens, you're going to have more output of everything, leading to carbon and so forth.
+And when that happens, you're going to have more output of everything leading to carbon and so forth.

-It's all it's that's that's the big lie that props up all these other lies.
+That's the big lie that props up all these other lies.

-But I mean, we haven't done one thing to lower carbon emissions.
+But, I mean, we haven't done one thing to lower carbon emissions.

-Uh, keep the insurance companies honest.
+Keep the insurance companies honest.

-This will put them out of business, and that's the objective.
+This will put them out of business.

-Uh more of your phone calls coming up right after this break.
+More of your phone calls coming up right after this break.

 Don't go away.

-Now, one thing here before we get to the phones, because this infuriated me when I when I heard about this, uh Humana has put us and out of note, sent out an email, uh, an ad uh that that the Medicare advantage will be cut under the Baucus Senate health reform plan, and the same thing in the House.
+Humana has put out, sent out a note, sent out an email, an ad that Medicare Advantage will be cut under the Baucus Senate health reform plan, and the same thing in the House.

 The First Amendment prohibits that.

-But rush, but rush, I hear you saying, Humana deals with Medicare and they get federal money, and so the federal government has a link.
+Humana deals with Medicare and they get federal money and so the federal government has a link.

-If you're not at the table, you're on the menu is tattooed on every lobbyist and industry rep in Washington.
+If you're not at the table, you're on the menu.

-But Max Baucus's latest bullying tactics are hard to believe by even these standards, as the Senate Finance Committee Chairman has sicked federal regulators on the insurer Humana Incorporated for daring to criticize one part of his health bill.
+But Max Baucus' latest bullying tactics are hard to believe by even these standards, as the Senate Finance Committee Chairman has sicked federal regulators on the insurer Humana Incorporated for daring to criticize one part of his health bill.

 Earlier this month, Humana sent a one-page letter to its customers enrolled in its Medicare Advantage plans, which offer private options to Medicare beneficiaries.

-Humana noted that because of spending cuts proposed by Democrats, millions of seniors and disabled individuals could lose many of the benefits and services that make Medicare Advantage Health Plans so valuable, unquote.
+Humana noted that because of spending cuts proposed by Democrats, millions of seniors and disabled individuals could lose many of the benefits and services that make Medicare Advantage health plans so valuable, unquote.

 The Kentucky-based company also urges customers to contact their representatives.